paralleldrive/cuid/README.markdown

 ## Example

-ch6sgpt5s5lh1ttmg
+ch72gsb320000udocl363

 ### Broken down

-** c - h6sgpt5s - 5l - h1 - ttmg **
+** c - h72gsb32 - 0000 - udoc - l363 **

 The groups, in order, are:

 * 'c' - identifies this as a cuid, and allows you to use it in html entity ids.
+The fixed value helps keep the ids sequential.
 * timestamp
+* counter - a single process might generate the same random string.
+The weaker the pseudo-random source, the higher the probability.
+That problem gets worse as processors get faster.
+The counter will roll over if the value gets too big.
+* Client fingerprint
+* Math.random()

+## Fingerprints

-* Browser fingerprint.
-The first chars are obtained from the user agent string (which is fairly unique), and the supported mimeTypes (which is also fairly unique, except for IE, which always returns 0).
+In browsers, the first chars are obtained from the user agent string (which is fairly unique), and the supported mimeTypes (which is also fairly unique, except for IE, which always returns 0).

-* a count of global variables.
-* Math.random().
+In node, the first two chars are extracted from the process.pid.
+The next two chars are extracted from the hostname.